MicrosoftDocs/sdk-api/sdk-api-src/content/faxcomex/nf-faxcomex-ifaxoutgoingarchive-getmessages.md

 ### -param lPrefetchSize

-Type: <b>long</b>
+Type: <b>Long</b>

-A <b>long</b> value that specifies the size of the prefetch buffer.
+A <b>Long</b> value that specifies the size of the prefetch buffer.
 This value determines how many fax messages the iterator object retrieves from the fax server when the object needs to refresh its contents.
 The default value is <a href="https://msdn.microsoft.com/447a730c-6033-46ab-9d90-0aad1aa4a429">lDEFAULT_PREFETCH_SIZE</a>.

-### -param pFaxOutgoingMessageIterator [out, retval]
+### -param pFaxOutgoingMessageIterator

+#### - FaxOutgoingMessageIterator

 Type: <b><a href="https://msdn.microsoft.com/5a34e012-33ae-4950-9f10-a3ad94142ef1">IFaxOutgoingMessageIterator</a>**</b>

-An address of a pointer that receives the <a href="https://msdn.microsoft.com/5a34e012-33ae-4950-9f10-a3ad94142ef1">IFaxOutgoingMessageIterator</a> interface.

-## -returns

-Type: <b>HRESULT</b>

-If this method succeeds, it returns <b xmlns:loc="http://microsoft.com/wdcml/l10n">S_OK</b>.
-Otherwise, it returns an <b xmlns:loc="http://microsoft.com/wdcml/l10n">HRESULT</b> error code.
+A <a href="https://msdn.microsoft.com/4eab8319-23ff-4f25-9402-bcb53a440879">FaxOutgoingMessageIterator</a> object.

 ## -remarks